onliseguros/docs/content/docs/brokers/channel.md

 Parameter | Description
 --------- | -----------
 total | The total of items
-items.id | The ID of the broker product
+items.id | The ID of the broker channel

 ```json
 {